pe-st/md/git.md

 ### remotes

-create a new remote for anexisting local repo:
+create a new remote for an existing local repo:
 - on the remote:
   `git init --bare jboss_standalone.git`
 - on the local: